-Penn State's defense, led by senior Lauren McNally (Marmora, N.J.), regained possession and the Lions moved the ball down the field.
+Penn State's defense, led by senior Lauren McNailly (Marmora, N.J.), regained possession and the Lions moved the ball down the field.
 Sophomore Alexis Horst (Port Trevorton, Pa.) had a point blank shot blocked by Michigan goalie Ann Spieker with 14:30 on the clock.
 Back Cori Conley (Oak Park, III.) forced a Michigan turnover with 12:00 to play in the opening half but Penn State was unable to capitalize and Michigan set up on offense in front of the Penn State cage.
-The two teams traded possessions as the clock moved below 9:00 before Penn State pressed Michigan into a penalty comer.
+The two teams traded possessions as the clock moved below 9:00 before Penn State pressed Michigan into a penalty corner.
 Meijer's strong shot was saved by Spieker.
-Michigan answered with a solid offensive effort that led to a Marleise Emrhein shot that went wide with 6:00 on the clock.
-Rizzo notched a save shortly after that and Penn State moved the ball back down to the Michigan side of the field.
+Michigan answered with a solid offensive effort that led to a Marleise Ermhein shot that went wide with 6:00 on the clock.
+Rizzo notched a save shortly after that and Penn State took the ball back down to the Michigan side of the field.
 Michigan picked up a corner with 3:10 left, a second, and then a third with 1:45 on the clock.
 Rizzo notched two saves on the third effort and Penn State moved the ball downfield, picking up a penalty corner as the half expired.
-The Nittary Lions did not convert and the game moved to intermission tied 0-0.
+The Nittany Lions did not convert and the game moved to intermission tied 0-0.
 Michigan outshot Penn State 9-6 and both teams took four penalty corners.
-Nittary Lion goalie Rizzo had three saves and Penn State had one defensive save.
-Michigan lowers will.
+Nittany Lion goalie Rizzo had three saves and Penn State had one defensive save.
+Michigan keeper Spieker had three as well.

 Penn State had an early chance to take a lead but a close Morano shot was blocked by Spieker at the 33:00 mark.
 Penn State kept possession for the next five minutes plus, but Michigan's defense was equal to the task, keeping Penn State from any serious threat as time moved below 29:00.
-Michigan was unable to mount any offense, turned the ball over and Penn State turned a fast break into a comer after a Horst shot at the 27:30 mark.
+Michigan was unable to mount any offense, turned the ball over and Penn State turned a fast break into a corner after a Horst shot at the 27:30 mark.
 Penn State did not convert the comer but kept possession and pressure on the Michigan defense until the 25:00 mark.
 Michigan took advantage of a Penn State turnover with 21:00 left in the game and had a brief push on the Lion defense.
-But Penn State's Meijer was able regain possession and Michigan's defense held Penn State off for the full two minutes and action resumed even-up at the 17:30 mark.
-Michigan was able to push the ball down to the Penn State circle, but Conley grabbed the ball at the 15:20 mark, fed Meijer who moved the ball to Gini Bramley (Elizabethtown, Pa.) on the top of the circle, leading to a Penn State comer with 14:50 left to play.
-Meijer was blocked on a shot off the first comer and Katie Dembrowski (Palmyra, Pa.) was just wide on a second, keeping the game scoreless as the clock moved below the 13:00 mark.
+But Penn State's Meijer was able regain possession and Michigan got called for a green card with 19:30 on the clock, giving Penn State a player advantage.
+Michigan's defense held Penn State off for the full two minutes and action resumed even-up at the 17:30 mark.
+Michigan was able to push the ball down to the Penn State circle, but Conley grabbed the ball at the 15:20 mark, fed Meijer who moved the ball to Gini Bramley (Elizabethtown, Pa.) on the top of the circle, leading to a Penn State corner with 14:50 left to play.
+Meijer was blocked on a shot off the first corner and Katie Dembrowski (Palmyra, Pa.) was just wide on a second, keeping the game scoreless as the clock moved below the 13:00 mark.
 Penn State's offense kept the ball in front of the Michigan cage and Michigan got hit with another green card at the 12:51 mark and then another at the 11:50 mark, giving Penn State a two person advantage for a minute.